va-code/Truck-Hybrid/README.md

 # Truck-Hybrid
-I'm working on a design to retrofit an older truck with a hybrid system
+I'm working on a design to retrofit a vehicle with a hybrid system.